GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

 When the function *test* is invoked and the parameters `c` or `d` are not specified, the compiler will generate a call with default value to the unspecified parameter.
-A default parameter can be any valid compile-time const daScript expression.
+A default parameter can be any valid compile-time const Daslang expression.
 The expression is evaluated at compile-time.

 It is valid to declare default values for arguments other than the last one::